 When set to [Enabled], this function allows the option ROMs to trap Interrupt 19.
+Configuration options: [Disabled] [Enabled]

-2.6.3 Security
+2.6.4 Security

 The Security menu items allow you to change the system security settings.
 Select an item then press <Enter> to display the configuration options.